Saas vs. Cloud

 AWS Changes Everything (Again)

 With AWS's launch of Lambda in 2015 the nature of the cloud changed.
 From that date on you didn’t need to reserve computing power for months, weeks, days or even hours - you could buy computers in milliseconds.
 This shift had profound implications not only for the costs of hosting, but for the promise of how software itself should be built.
-The concept of serverless architecture started driving discussions and capturing the imagination of developers - software spun up on demand using only the resources required, and freeing them up as soon as they were no longer needed.
+The concept of serverless architecture and cloud applications started driving discussions and capturing the imagination of developers - software spun up on demand using only the resources required, and freeing them up as soon as they were no longer needed.

 If fully implemented, rebuilding the software in use today using serverless architecture there’s no doubt billions of hours of compute time and associated watts of energy could be freed up - and that’s just the tip of the iceberg.
 The AWS cloud now features over 120 products and services including compute cycles optimized for machine, video, AR/VR, IoT, voice, analytics - and even satellite.

 While the Cloud once enabled the genesis of thousands of SaaS products, rapid evolution has turned the infrastructure provider into (in many cases) a direct competitor.
 Years of deferred investment on their software roadmaps, maximizing profits, marketing fluff, and walled garden philosophies have left many SaaS providers in a state of high technical debt and high pricing.
 And the Cloud is going to eat many of them for lunch.
 After all why pay for SaaS products when you can rebuild all the functionality you need for the same cost that you are paying in licenses?